- Home

 12. Learn a language

 Contrary to popular belief, it’s never too late to learn a new language – and it’ll mean you can break down language barriers in different countries and have the opportunity to meet new people.
-Plus, learning a new language is excellent for your brain and cognition.
+Plus, learning a new language is excellent for your cognition.

-If you’re not sure which language you’d like to learn, you might want to read our articles: 9 most spoken languages that are useful to learn and 6 languages that are easier for English speakers to learn.
+If you’re not sure which language you’d like to learn, you might like to read our articles: 9 most spoken languages that are useful to learn and 6 languages that are easier for English speakers to learn.

-Remember, you don’t need to go to actual lessons to learn a language; you can also use apps like Duolingo and Rosetta Stone.
+Remember, you don’t need to go to lessons to learn a language; you can also use apps like Duolingo and Rosetta Stone.
 Or, if you’d like something a bit more structured, you can browse the upcoming language classes on Rest Less Events.

 13. Make new friends